 When you hear compression garment, your mind may immediately go to celebrities in Spanx or athletes wearing copper infused knee compression braces.
 Post-surgical compression garments, however, are neither of these.

 The garments recommended by your surgeon to help you heal from your tummy tuck or other plastic surgery procedure will be a bit different in that they won’t compress quite as much, and they will be made to allow your skin to breathe.
 Read below to understand your options for the best compression garment for after a tummy tuck.

 Remember, the intent is to hold everything in place and provide enough compression to ensure that the skin lifted off of the underlying tissue during surgery is gentle, not forcefully, pressed back onto that tissue.

 This allows the skin and the underlying tissue to re-adhere during the healing process without the skin’s visual rippling or waviness.

-Post surgical compression garments will also alleviate much of the pain involved during the healing process as well as help to shape and mold your body and skin into what will be the final result.
+Post-surgical compression garments will also alleviate much of the pain involved during the healing process and help shape and mold your body and skin into what will be the final result.